Q: Do you plan your work in advance or is it improvisation?

 Comments are welcome!

 Posted on January 12, 2019, in Art Works in Progress, Creative Process, Pastel Painting, Studio, Working methods and tagged advance, charcoal, color, composition, decisions, determine, finished, foreign travel, gestation period, improvisation, months, on-site, pastel painting, photographs, planned, preliminary sketch, process, project, research, set up, thousands.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Q: Do you plan your work in advance or is it improvisation?.